 If you or a family member has been accused of a crime like kidnapping, stalking, or coercion, you are likely overwhelmed.
 These crimes often involve family members, causing tension among loved ones and confusion about what actually happened.
 At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC our criminal defense attorneys know there are two sides to every story.
 We will make sure your side is heard.

-Contact our Pittsburgh kidnapping and family crimes attorneys today to find out how we can help you.
+Contact our Pittsburgh family crimes attorneys today to find out how we can help you.
 Call us at (412) 281-2146.

 Types of Crimes We Handle

-Although kidnapping and related crimes can involve strangers, they are often charges associated with allegations made by family members.
+Although family crimes and related crimes can involve strangers, they are often charges associated with allegations made by family members.
 Crimes that we handle include:

 - Kidnapping – Unlawfully taking a person (child or adult) from one place to another against their will is considered kidnapping, and you may be charged with a first-degree felony.

 - Unlawful Restraint – Restraining another in circumstances that expose them to risk of serious bodily injury or holding another in a condition of involuntary servitude constitutes unlawful restraint, a first-degree misdemeanor.
 If a parent does so to a child, a second-degree felony may be charged.

 - Stalking – Repeatedly following or communicating with a person to cause substantial emotional distress can result in stalking charges, which is typically a first-degree misdemeanor.
 Second or subsequent offenses may be considered third-degree felonies.

 - Coercion – Criminal coercion occurs when a person unlawfully restricts the freedom of another by threatening to commit a criminal offense, accuse someone of a criminal offense, expose a secret, or take or withhold action of an official.
 This is a second-degree misdemeanor.